 In fact, I have heard “Mai mee” (“Don’t have”) more times than I can count, only to find the exact thing I was looking for not two minutes later.
 For some bizarre reason, many Thai salespeople will tell you “We don’t have that” or “We don’t sell that” when you know darn well they do.
-So…..why is this?

 Darned if I know.

-I can’t figure out if the Thai salesperson in question genuinely doesn’t think they stock the item, if they don’t want to deal with a farang (westerner) because they’re afraid they won’t understand them, whether they don’t actually want to do any work except sit and look pretty, or if they’ve been told by someone at the store that they don’t sell that particular product and they believe them?
+After all, I cannot figure out if the Thai salesperson in question genuinely doesn’t think they stock the item, if they don’t want to deal with a farang (westerner) because they are afraid they won’t understand them, whether they don’t actually want to do any work except sit and look pretty, or if they’ve been told by someone at the store that they don’t sell that particular product and they believe them?

 Case in point, on Thursday I ran into Watson’s drug store in Bangkok to pick up contact lens solution.
 I spent about a minute looking, but was in a rush, so asked one of the sales assistants in Thai where the contact lens solution was.

 Knowing full well they always have contact lens solution, I thanked her politely and went back to looking myself.
 Not a minute later, I found two entire shelves of contact lens solution standing right next to the cash register and just feet away from where the sales assistant stood.
-You don’t sell it?
-Seriously?

-Unlike in the west where I’ve sometimes spent longer with a sales assistant looking for a product they know they sell than I would have spent searching for it myself.
-Now these Thai sales assistants, I love.
+Unlike in the west where I have sometimes spent longer with a sales assistant looking for a product they know they sell but cannot find than I would have spent searching for it myself.

-But………the, what I call, the “Mai mee sales assistants” really will drive you nuts.
+But………the “Mai mee sales assistants” really will drive you nuts.

-My advice?
 When shopping in Thailand for any type of product, spend at least five minutes looking for the item yourself before asking a Thai sales assistant if they sell it.
 And then look again if they tell you they don’t.